What is Interstitial Cystitis?

 • Bladder Diary: Tracking urination patterns and fluid intake

-• Cystoscopy: Direct visualization of the bladder interior when indicated
+• Cystoscopy: Direct visualization of the bladder interior to identify inflammation or lesions when indicated

 • Urodynamics: Testing how the bladder functions during filling and emptying